paulobolinhas/Static-Analysis-Tool/README.md

 _Given a set of vulnerability patterns of the form (vulnerability name, a set of entry points, a set of sensitive sinks, a set of sanitizing functions), a program is secure if it does not encode, for any given vulnerability pattern, an information flow from an entry point to a sensitive sink, unless the information goes through a sanitizing function._

-Using the same terms as in [Python Parser](https://docs.python.org/3/library/ast.html) the mandatory constructs are those associated with nodes of type
+Using the same terms as in [Python Parser](https://docs.python.org/3/library/ast.html) the mandatory constructs are those associated with nodes of type:

 - Expressions
   - Constant